ACL Tears: Risk Factors, Symptoms & Treatment

 • US Figureskating

 Want to know more about diagnosing and treating ACL tears and other sports injuries?
-Call 813-979-0440 or visit Dr. Domby’s website to talk with a knowledgeable orthopaedic surgeon.
+Call 813-979-0440 or visit Dr. Domby’s website to talk with a knowledgeable orthopedic surgeon.
 Or, make an appointment at one of his office locations in Tampa or Wesley Chapel, Florida.

 TAGS:

-Orthopaedics, Sports Medicine & Spine
+Orthopedics, Sports Medicine & Spine

 About this author.